 How Healthcare Management Solutions is Responding to Coronavirus (COVID-19)

-Further criteria for these pre-booked visits include:
+Further criteria for pre-booked safe outside visits include:

 - No more than 2 visits may take place at any one time to allow for a member of staff to supervise and assist where necessary.